cprevallet/fitplot/static/help.rst

 Ending the application
 ----------------------

-Ending the application is performed by clicking on the exit target on the far right.
+Ending the application is performed by clicking on the exit target in the drop down (hamburger) menu.
 The application will prompt for confirmation and when it's received, signal the server to stop and close the browser window.
 If the help window is also open it will have to be closed manually.

 Known Issues
 ============
-The run graph does not support zooming or panning via a touchscreen only.
+The run graph does not support panning via a touchscreen only.
+Zooming gestures vary by browser and often take several iterations to accomplish.

++ Google Chrome: Zoom by a single tap with two fingers followed by a single tap with one finger.
+No feedback will be given after the inital two finger tap.

++ Mozilla Firefox: Zoom by a single finger tap, hold and drag.

 License
 =======

 Portions of the software embedded in this software are governed by the following software licenses:

-Plotly
+Plotly, fit

 ::

 	The MIT License (MIT)

 	Copyright (c) 2016 Plotly, Inc
+	Copyright (c) 2015 Jeremy Summers

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal